Magnum Mania!

 1 The opening credits appear unusually late, some six minutes into the episode.

-2 Garwood Huddle is an infamous unarmed bandit of the '40s.
+2 Garwood Huddle is an infamous "unarmed bandit" of the 1940s.
 Along with gang members Arnold "Slick" Sims and Mortie Anderson, using toy guns, they successfully robbed 47 banks across the United States.
-Garwood escaped from a jail in Joliet, Illinois in '44 and went into hiding.

-3 This episode has some signs that it is out of sequence with the surrounding episodes, most notably Magnum's hair length – short in the previous and next episodes, here it is quite long.
+3 This episode has some signs that it is out of sequence with the surrounding episodes, most notably Magnum's hair length.
+It is short in the previous and next episodes, here it is quite long.

 Quotes